 Away from social media, we built a series of 41 on-campus events to connect students directly with Vodafone employees.
-We carefully targeted our campuses based on those with the highest female-to-male ratios for tech degrees, as a way to help us drive up female applications.
+We carefully chose our campuses based on those with the highest female-to-male ratios for tech degrees, as a way to help us drive up female applications.

 The campaign comfortably exceeded Vodafone’s expectations.